psdewar2/CashRegister/README.md

 CashRegister
 ============
-This is code for Josh Greenberg.
+This is code for Josh Greenberg to look at.